 Cash and Cash Equivalents-Cash and cash equivalents consist of cash held in the bank and liquid investments with maturities, at the date of acquisitions, not exceeding 90 days.
 Surplus cash may be invested in government securities, cash equivalents, money market instruments, asset-backed securities and other investment grade securities.
-At June 30, 2010, cash and cash equivalents were primarily comprised of cash deposited with a U.S. financial institution, which are considered to be Level I in the fair value hierarchy.
+As of March 31, 2011 and December 31, 2010, there were no cash and cash equivalents held by AAA.

-Net Investment (Loss) Income and Net Gain (Loss) from Investments-The Partnership records its proportionate share of the Investment Partnership's investment income, expenses and realized and unrealized gains and losses on investments.
+Net Investment (Loss) Income and Net Gain from Investments-The Partnership records its proportionate share of the Investment Partnership's investment income, expenses and realized and unrealized gains and losses on investments.